-In 2006 our group was restarted with nothing more than a few salvaged bookshelves in the hallway of a local cooperative space.
-With the help of our community and the dedication of local volunteers our library has grown to include thousands of donated books, allowing us to mail out hundreds of packages a year to prisoners.
+Louisiana Books 2 Prisoners has been run by a volunteer collective since 2003.
+Following Hurricane Katrina in 2006, our group was restarted with nothing more than a few salvaged bookshelves in the hallway of a local cooperative space.
+With the support of our community and the dedication of local volunteers, our library has grown to include thousands of donated books, allowing us to mail out thousands of packages a year to people inside.

 We rely on the work of our volunteers to get books into the hands of people inside.
 Our funding comes from grants and individual donations, which allow us to purchase books, dictionaries, and GED study guides.
 Most of our budget is spent on shipping supplies and postage, and a minimal portion of our budget is spent on administrative expenses like website fees.
 Our collective members and volunteers never receive any kind of financial compensation.